piffpaffpuff/woocommerce-delivery-notes/readme.md

 Use the `wcdn_order_info_fields` filter hook.
 It returns all the fields as array.
 Read the WooCommerce documentation to learn how you get custom checkout and order fields.
 Tip: To get custom meta field values you will most probably need the `get_post_meta( $order->id, 'your_meta_field_name', true);` function and of course the `your_meta_field_name`.

-An example that adds a 'VAT' and 'Customer Number' field to the end of the list:
+An example that adds a 'VAT' and 'Customer Number' field to the end of the list.
+Paste the code in the `functions.php` file of your theme:

 ```
 function my_custom_order_fields( $fields, $order ) {